Frank Gavan Duffy: Legal career

 In 1874, Duffy was called to the Victorian Bar, and began practising as a barrister in 1875.
 Over the next few years, Duffy contributed to the second edition of Casey's Justices Manual, published in 1879, and in the same year founded the Australian Law Times.
 He edited this publication until 1883.
 Over the next twenty years, Duffy published many more works on various pieces of legislation.

 Duffy was caught up in the Australian banking crisis of 1893, but over time paid back his debts.
 He was appointed a Queen's Counsel in 1900, and between 1902 and 1910 he lectured on contract law at the University of Melbourne.
 He often appeared on behalf of the Commonwealth in constitutional cases in the High Court of Australia where his name is listed in the Commonwealth Law Reports as Duffy KC.
 In 1907, Duffy became the editor of the Victorian Law Reports.
+In 1908, with William Ah Ket, he successfully represented James Minahan before the High Court, in a landmark decision which recognised the principle of legality for the first time in Australian common law.
 By 1910, Duffy was widely regarded as the most prominent Victorian lawyer, and the unofficial leader of the Victorian Bar.